PatrickPT/patrickpt.github.io/content/posts/2025_02_01_Open_Source_Innovation/2025_02_01_Open_Source_Innovation.md

 - Combines scalability (GRPO), human-aligned cold-start data, and efficient distillation.
 - Open-sources models/data, enabling community-driven advancements.

+---

-# Understanding what DeepSeek did
+# Understanding what DeepSeek did in more detail

 To gain a clearer insight into the core framework of DeepSeek-R1, let’s break down its foundational concepts: